-

 In syncing mode, the central part of the screen is occupied by the timeline, leaving less space for subtitles.
 It is still possible to insert new subtitles in syncing mode, but this requires clicking a link and does not support continuous, effortless typing.

-The editor starts a new transcript in the typing mode and prompts you to switch to the syncing mode by clicking Yes, start syncing button in the progression panel:
+The editor starts a new transcript in the typing mode and prompts you to switch to the syncing mode by clicking Start syncing button in the progression panel:

-While you are typing the text of the transcript in the subtitle editor, the button in the progression panel that enables you to switch over to syncing step may be grayed out and cannot be clicked:
+While you are typing the text of the transcript in the subtitle editor, the Start syncing button in the Subtitle steps panel might not be available.

-Or, you might see messages such as Not all lines are completed or Subtitles can't be blank in the progression panel in the right-hand part of the subtitle editor, as shown in the screenshots below:
+Or, you might see messages such as Status: Needs work or Subtitles can't be blank in the progression panel in the left part of the subtitle editor.

 That means that at least one subtitle lacks text or timing.